below/SVGSample/README.md

 ## Primary Objective

-I wanted to create a dark mode image from an existing SVG using [Inkscape](https://inkscape.org), but apparently Xcode does not honor the color change (whereas the finder does).
+I wanted to create a dark mode image from an existing SVG using [Inkscape](https://inkscape.org), but apparently Xcode does not honor the color change (whereas the Finder does).

+## UPDATE:

+There is a discussion about this on the [Inkscape Forums](https://inkscape.org/forums/questions/svgs-import-but-dont-display-correctlyfully/?c=70115#c70115).

 ## The Setup